willkill07/RAJA/docs/sphinx/dev_guide/coding_guidelines.rst

 The numbers in parentheses in the following guidelines correspond to the numbered items in the comments in the preceding summary.

-3.2.1 Each header file **must** begin with a comment section containing the LLNL copyright statement (item 1 in summary).
+3.2.1 Each header file **must** begin with a comment section containing the RAJA LLNL copyright statement (item 1 in summary).

       See Section 4 for details.

 3.2.2 A Doxygen file prologue (item 2 in summary) **should** follow the copyright statement.

       See Section 4 for details.

-3.2.3 The contents of each C++ header file **must** be guarded using a preprocessor directive that defines a unique "guard name" for the header file.
+3.2.3 The contents of each header file **must** be guarded using a preprocessor directive that defines a unique "guard name" for the header file.

       The guard must appear immediately after the file prologue and use the '#ifndef' directive (item 3a in summary); this requires a closing